sorryfornow/ecc_sample/README.md

 # ecc_sample
-Eccentricity calculate for temporal graph.
+Eccentricity query for temporal graph.

 Eccentricity definition: the ecc(v) = max(dist(u,v)) for all vertices u in graph G.